smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - T. Kingfisher, used for 25 squares
 - Martha Wells, used for 24 squares

-Kerri Maniscalco was the author read at least 10 times with the highest ratio of squares to times read: read 10 times for 9 squares.
+Helen Scheuerer was the author read at least 10 times with the highest ratio of squares to times read: read 10 times for 9 squares.

 The authors with the most unique books read were:

-- Brandon Sanderson, with 58 unique books read
-- Terry Pratchett, with 55 unique books read
+- Terry Pratchett, with 51 unique books read
-- Stephen King, with 51 unique books read
+- TIE: Brandon Sanderson and Stephen King, each with 50 unique books read
 - T. Kingfisher, with 43 unique books read
-- Martha Wells, with 37 unique books read
 - Lois McMaster Bujold, with 36 unique books read
+- Seanan McGuire, with 35 unique books read
-- TIE: Seanan McGuire and Adrian Tchaikovsky, each with 35 unique books read
+- Adrian Tchaikovsky, with 34 unique books read
 - Neil Gaiman, with 32 unique books read
-- Rick Riordan, with 29 unique books read
+- Martha Wells, with 29 unique books read
-- Ursula K. Le Guin, with 26 unique books read
+- Ursula K. Le Guin, with 27 unique books read
+- Rick Riordan, with 26 unique books read

 <INSERT_PLOT_HERE>

 As with books, most authors were read only once.
-There were an average of 5.5 reads per author.
+There were an average of 5.7 reads per author.

 The following tables represent a best-effort attempt at a statistical breakdown of author demographics.
-The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 908641 times for each of his demographic groups.
+The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 386175 times for each of his demographic groups.
 The "Unique %" column represents the unique number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts only once, no matter how many squares or cards he appears on.